TedHusted/awake/awake.md/awake.md

 A caller identified as Wall Street Analyst is saying, “… But if you adjust for the increase in engagement for new members, a different picture emerges.”

-“Yes,” says Emma, “New memberships are spiking as well.”
+“Yes,” says Emma, reaching for a positive spin, “new memberships are spiking as well.”

 “My point is that if you separate the new accounts from the existing accounts, the existing memberships are more closely split.
 Some people love the changes to Ally.
 Others not so much.
 The tag #SpookyAlly is trending.
 Literally.”

-“A lot of people are bothered by anything new.
-Once they spend more time with the new Ally, the detractors will come around.”
+“A lot of people are bothered by anything new,” Emma says, waving her hand upward.
+“Once they spend more time with the upgrade, the detractors will come around.
+Ally will win them over.”

 “I hope so,’ the analyst replies.